-K-anonymity [108, 123] is a framework for quantifying the amount of manipulation required of the quasi-identifiers to achieve a desired level of privacy.
+K-anonymity [137, 152] is a framework for quantifying the difficulty of singling out individual data records based on attributes termed quasi-identifiers that are potentially identifying.
 The technique is based on the concept of an equivalence class - the set of records that have the same values on the quasi-identifiers.
 A dataset is said to be k-anonymous if there are no fewer than k matching records for every specific combination of quasi-identifiers.
-For example, if a dataset that has the quasi-identifiers (birth year) and (state) has k=4 anonymity, then there must be at least four records for every combination of (birth year, state).
-Subsequent work has refined k-anonymity by adding requirements for diversity of the sensitive attributes within each equivalence class (known as l-diversity [76]) and requiring that the resulting data be statistically close to the original data (known as t-closeness [73]).
+For example, if a dataset that has the quasi-identifiers (birth year) and (state) has k = 4 anonymity, then there must be at least four records for every combination of (birth year, state).
+Subsequent work has refined k-anonymity by adding requirements for the diversity of the sensitive attributes within each equivalence class (known as l-diversity [98]) and requiring that the resulting data be statistically close to the original data (known as t-closeness [94]).